 - Darian Lockett, “‘Necessary but not Suffcient’: The Role of History in the Interpretation of James as Christian Scripture”

 - D. Jeﬀrey Bingham, “Against Historicism: The Rule of Faith, Scripture, and Baptismal Historiography in Second-Century Lyons”

 - Stephen O. Presley, “From Catechesis to Exegesis: The Hermeneutical

 Shaping of Catechetical Formation in Irenaeus of Lyons”

 - Lissa M. Wray Beal, “Land Entry and Possession in Origen’s Homilies on Joshua: Deep Reading for the Christian Life”

 - Craig Blaising, “Integrating Systematic and Biblical Theology: Creation as a Test Case”

 - Susan I. Bubbers, “A Guiding Principle and Question-based Strategy for Integrating Biblical Systematic and Practical Disciplines”

 - Gregory S. MaGee, “Biblical Theology in the Service of Ecumenism: Eschatology as a Case Study”

 Hopefully, readers will find my essay will be helpful too.
-But, based on the preliminary version I read, Susan Bubbers’s contribution is particularly stimulating and thought-provoking in the question-based method that it proposes for theological and practical integration.
+But Susan Bubbers’s contribution is particularly stimulating and thought-provoking in the question-based method that it proposes for theological and practical integration.